kachick/noisrev/README.md

 --------

 The MIT X11 License
-Copyright (C) 2012 Kenichi Kamiya
+Copyright (c) 2012 Kenichi Kamiya
-See the file LICENSE for further details.
+See MIT-LICENSE for further details.